Bryanhalambeck/expense-analysis/README.md

 🧾 Office Supplies Logic Explained

-This analysis takes a focused look at Office Supplies spending within the Sales department, using z-score thresholds and visual breakdowns to identify potential red flags — whether it’s an overactive employee, a concentrated vendor, or an oddly timed purchase.
+This analysis takes a focused look at Office Supplies spending within the Sales department, using z-score thresholds and visual breakdowns to identify potential red flags — whether it’s an overactive employee, a concentrated vendor, an oddly timed purchase, or a standout one-off transaction.

 ✅ Step-by-Step Logic
     1. Targeted Subset